New accessible path complete at Underbank ReservoirCommunity

 “We have also installed an innovative new kissing gate which permits access for both pedestrians and wheelchair users.
 The gate has an integrated radar lock, the national key scheme which permits independent access to accessible toilets, and means the gate can be opened fully to permit access by wheelchair and mobility scooter users alike.”

 The work took around four weeks to complete and included using natural stone to create a new path where people used to just pick their way through the woods.

 We work closely with Experience Community on making our footpaths more accessible to wheelchair users.
-See videos of the accessible routes on the charity’s website.

 Millions of visitors take advantage of access to our land each year.
 Many reservoirs have paths for walkers, some have specific biking routes and others, such Scammonden Water, Winscar and Grimwith, are home to water sports clubs located at these sites.